davidmarkclements/0x/docs/ui.md

 #### rx

-Rx stands to Regular Expressions.
+Rx stands for Regular Expressions.
 Regular expressions are also captured as "frames".
 In this case the regular expression notation fills in as the "function name" portion of the block label.
 This can be useful in identifying slow regular expressions (in particular [exponential time regular expressions](https://perlgeek.de/blog-en.cgi/perl-tips/in-search-of-an-exponetial-regexp.html)).